 The identified material weakness related to our revenue recognition procedures for certain multiple-element arrangements accounted for under Statement of Position ("SOP") 97-2, Software Revenue Recognition, as amended by SOP 98-4 and SOP 98-9.
 Specifically, during fiscal 2006 we changed our customary business practice and began to require and utilize a signed Statement of Work documenting the scope of our other professional services offerings greater than \$10,000 (excluding training), in addition to a signed purchase order, when sold and performed on a stand-alone basis or included in multiple-element arrangements.
 Persuasive evidence of an arrangement does not exist for such multiple-element arrangements until the Statement of Work covering the other professional services is signed by both CommVault and the end-user customer.
-During fiscal 2006, we recorded software and services revenue of approximately \$2.5 million and \$0.1 million, respectively, related to certain multiple-element arrangement transactions before a signed Statement of Work covering the other professional services was obtained.
-As a result, we recorded a reduction to revenue and a corresponding increase to deferred revenue of approximately \$2.6 million in fiscal 2006 related to this material weakness.
+During fiscal 2006, we recorded software and services revenue of approximately \$2.5 million and \$0.1 million, respectively, related to certain multiple-element arrangement transactions before a signed Statement of Work covering the other professional services and a corresponding increase to deferred revenue of approximately \$2.6 million in fiscal 2006 related to this material weakness.